Louis Chaillot

-Louis Chaillot (2 March 1914 - 28 January 1998) was a cyclist from France.
+Louis Chaillot (/fr/; 2 March 1914 - 28 January 1998) was a cyclist from France.
 He was born in Chaumont, France.

 He competed for France in the 1932 Summer Olympics held in Los Angeles, United States in the tandem event where he finished in first place and in the individual sprint event where he finished in second place.

 He also competed in the 1936 Summer Olympics held in Berlin, Germany in the individual sprint event but was only able to finish in third place.